-Here’s why taking this essential fatty acid is so good for your skin and body.
+Here’s why GLA, an essential fatty acid, is so good for your skin and body.

 Experiencing dry, flaky, and textured skin?
 For some people it happens all year round (and gets worse in the biting cold during the winter).
 Before you go out and spend a ton on moisturizing products, consider tackling dryness from the inside out with GLA.

 What Is GLA?

 GLA is short for gamma-linolenic acid, and GLA fatty acid is a special member of the omega-6 fatty acid family.
 Some of you might read that and think, “Aren’t those the bad fatty acids?”
 Sadly, omega-6 fatty acids can get a bad rep. (They’re usually found in vegetable oils.)
 Meanwhile, their counterpart omega-3s have a more flattering reputation.
 But before you ban all omega-6 fatty acids from your diet, let’s get into whether there really is such a thing as a good or bad fatty acid.

 In fact, researchers from The Center for Genetics, Nutrition, and Health say otherwise.
 They advise that a balanced ratio of both omega-3 and omega-6 fatty acids is healthier than simply avoiding omega-6 fatty acids altogether.
 Here’s where GLA comes in.
 It’s a less commonly consumed omega-6, but is actually just as good for your health as omega-3 fatty acids.
 Here are some of the main benefits you can get from incorporating a healthy source of GLA into your diet.

 By now, many studies show the positive effect GLA has on skin.
 At Oregon State University, for example, test subjects who consumed GLA daily for 12 weeks all demonstrated firmer and more elastic skin.
 They also had less transepidermal water loss, or TEWL.
 TEWL is the technical term for dry skin.
 It’s also one of the main underlying causes for premature aging.
 Many protective layers comprise our skin that are designed to keep moisture in and keep out harmful cells.
 When we experience TEWL, it’s because the protective layers of our skin have been disrupted.
 It can happen for a variety of reasons including extreme weather conditions, dehydration, and nutritional deficiencies.